Have Allergies? These 7 Beauty Tricks Might Be Life-Changing

 It may look as if you got clocked in the eye, but nope, those dark circles are courtesy of your allergies.
 Start with a good eye cream that contains hyaluronic acid to hydrate and plump undereye skin, says Dr. Donnelly.
 A well-moisturized eye area allows concealers to glide on smoothly.
 Speaking of concealer, you’ll want to grab one that’s orange-based.
 “It will cancel out the blue tones under eyes,” says Greenberg.

-What you put into your body is just as important as any concealer or moisturizer you’d put on skin.
+What you put into your body is just as important as any concealer or moisturizer you’d put on your skin.
 “Once your skin is swollen, you can improve the situation,” says Dr. Donnelly.
-“Staying well hydrated keeps mucous thin and prevents further congestion, which can help decrease puffiness,” she says.
+“Staying well-hydrated keeps mucus thin and prevents further congestion, which can help decrease puffiness,” she says.
 On the flip side, avoid things that will dehydrate you, like alcohol and excess salt, which exacerbates symptoms.
+Keep a water bottle—like this well-reviewed 18-ounce Takeya Originals Vacuum-Insulated Stainless-Steel Water Bottle filled and at your side at all times.
 Here are clever tips to stay hydrated (without guzzling water).

 Hide red eyes